Stable Gravastars: Guilfoyle's electrically charged solutions: Introduction

-As it was well known, an interior regular charged perfect fluid solution not only can contribute to a better understanding of the structure of spacetime but also physically gives many new and interesting solutions.
-A static solution around a spherically non-rotating charged body has been stimulated by the work of Reissner and Nordstr\"om \cite{Reissner}.
-Almost at the same time, Hermann Weyl \cite{Weyl,Weyl19} had studied vacuum general relativity and electromagnetism which together established a relation between the metric component $g_{tt}$ and the electric potential $\phi$.
-A further discussion about this relation appear in 1947 when Majumdar \cite{Majumdar} generalize this result to the systems without spatial symmetry.
+As is well known, not only can an interior regular charged perfect fluid solution not only can contribute to a better understanding of the structure of spacetime, but also physically it also offers many new and interesting solutions.
+A static solution around a spherically non-rotating charged body was stimulated by the work of Reissner and Nordstr\"om \cite{Reissner}.
+Almost at the same time, Hermann Weyl \cite{Weyl,Weyl19} studied vacuum general relativity and electromagnetism, which together established a relation between the metric component $g_{tt}$ and the electric potential $\phi$.
+A further discussion about this relation appeared in 1947 when Majumdar \cite{Majumdar} generalized this result to the systems without spatial symmetry.
 Regarding this point of view, further development on Weyl's work was examined much later by Guilfoyle \cite{Guilfoyle}.
-He considered charged fluid distributions in which the interior of these solutions is characterized by the relation between the gravitational and the electric potential which are functionally related to each other via $W = W(\phi$).
+He considered charged fluid distributions in which the interior of these solutions is characterized by the relation between the gravitational and the electric potential, which are functionally related to each other via $W = W(\phi$).
 Here $W$ is parametrized by $W^2 = a \left(b-\epsilon \phi \right)^2 +b_1$, where $a$, $b$ and $b_1$ are arbitrary constants, and $\epsilon = \pm$.
-Specifically, this relation generalizes the common Weyl relation, when $a = 1$, and the extention of this concept was discussed by Lemos and Zanchin \cite{Lemos(2009)}.
+Specifically, this relation generalizes the common Weyl relation, when $a = 1$, and the extension of this concept was discussed by Lemos and Zanchin \cite{Lemos(2009)}.
 Here they obtained a relationship between various fields and matter quantities.
-The authors have also studied quasiblack holes as the frozen stars \cite{Lemos}, and found regular black holes for the Guilfoyle exact solutions \cite{Lemos(2016)} with the discussion of their physical relevances.
-Regarding the Weyl and Weyl--Guilfoyle relations, the general relativistic charged fluids with nonzero pressure turns out to be an important cornerstone of addressing and finding out new solutions.
-Thus it is interesting to embark a study of Guilfoyle model with the presence of the electrically charged matter.
+The authors also studied quasiblack holes such as frozen stars \cite{Lemos}, and found regular black holes for the Guilfoyle exact solutions \cite{Lemos(2016)} with the discussion of their physical relevances.
+In addition, Lemos and Zanchin \cite{Lemos:2015wfa} applied the method to study relativistic charged spheres, and shown that when the central pressure goes to infinity Guilfoyle's stars also obey the Buchdahl-Andr$\acute{e}$asson bound.
+Moreover, regarding the Weyl and Weyl--Guilfoyle relations, the general relativistic charged fluids with non--zero pressure turned out to be an important cornerstone for addressing and discovering new solutions.
+Thus, it is interesting to embark on a study of the Guilfoyle model with the presence of the electrically charged matter.
 We expect that the gravastar solutions are found within a certain range of the parameters of the model.